"If it says it on television, It Must Be True!"

 - And proving that the stupidity of some humans knows no bounds, when Gilligan's Island first aired, the TV stations were flooded with angry letters demanding to know why the camera crew wasn't helping the castaways get off the island.
 Of course, nowadays they would probably assume it was a reality show.

 - The infamous War of the Worlds radio broadcast, which adapted H.G.
 Wells seminal science-fiction novel in the form of fictional news reports.
-People took it for non-fiction and panicked.
+Some people took it for non-fiction and panicked.

 - Robert Zemeckis once jokingly told interviewers that the hoverboards in Back to the Future Part II were real prototypes created by Mattel but kept off the market because of pressure from parental watchdog groups who felt they were unsafe.
 Zemeckis then took it to Trolling Creator levels by shooting phony "behind the scenes" footage of the hoverboards using the special effects in the film proper.
 Naturally, a bunch of people fell for it, and Mattel was inundated with letters and phone calls begging them to sell the hoverboards.
 Sometimes they'd tell the truth; other times they would tell the would-be hoverboarders to "wait until 2015".
 That date drawing near, Funny Or Die produced a fake commercial for them in 2014 featuring Doc Brown himself, Christopher Lloyd.